rubo77/mouse-speed/INSTALL.md

-Install the debian package from the release folder with

-    dpkg -i release/mouse-speed.deb
+There are three ways to install mouse-speed on your system:

-Or copy the PPA-file
+1. On Ubuntu add the PPA-file to your sources:

+    sudo add-apt-repository ppa:rubo77/ppa-mouse-speed
+    sudo apt-get update
+    sudo apt-get install mouse-speed

+2. On Debian:

     sudo cp release/mouse-speed.list /etc/apt/sources.list.d/
     sudo apt-get update
     sudo apt-get install mouse-speed

+3. Install the debian package from the release folder with

+    dpkg -i release/mouse-speed.deb

-this will install the mouse-speed script in `/usr/bin`
+Either of this will install the mouse-speed script in `/usr/bin`